This Delicious Turkey Empanadas Recipe will become your fave go to snack or game day food! They are filled with flavor and the flakiest crust ever!

 For the last few weeks, I have craved empanadas.
 Seriously craved them.
 I decided to search high and low for a recipe that would just “work” because I never made them.
 I have ordered my fair share of empanadas but making them were a different story.
-I am so glad I took the plunge and tried a great recipe, and I am pleased to present these turkey empanadas to you.
+I am so glad I took the plunge and tried a great empanadas recipe, and I am pleased to present this turkey empanadas recipe to you.

-When I first read the recipe from Beef Empanadas recipe from Leite’s Culinara,I knew I found a winner.
+When I first read the recipe from Beef Empanadas recipe from Leite’s Culinara,I knew I found a winner for adaptation.
 I know great pie dough when I see it so I knew this one was great since it is very similar to my homemade pie dough.
 The vinegar in it is key to the flakiness, and I also add an egg yolk to mine to make it tender.
 I did however omit the sugar because I tend to dislike sweet pastry crust in savory dishes.

 - 2 cups unbleached all-purpose flour, plus more for dusting